-What to expect with a Contingency Fee Agreement
+What to Expect with a Wrongful Death Contingency Fee Agreement

 If the attorney is successful in resolving the case for the client, the written contingency contract will control how the funds are ultimately dispersed.
 Some contingency fee agreements operate under a graduated percentage contract.
 Some contingency fee contracts provide for expenses plus a percentage of the recovery.

 If you have questions regarding wrongful death claims, or any other personal injury concerns, call the Cottrell Law Office at (800) 364-8305 or send us a message.